CybercentreCanada/assemblyline4_docs/docs/developer_manual/Assemblyline/use_pycharm.md

 ---
 layout: default
-title: Use Pycharm
+title: Use PyCharm
-parent: AssemblyLine
+parent: Assemblyline
 grand_parent: Developer's manual
 has_children: false
 has_toc: false
 nav_order: 4
 ---

-# Use Pycharm
+# Use PyCharm
 {: .no_toc }

 ## Table of contents